andrelandgraf/andrelandgraf/contents/articles/2022-06-05_how_remix_is_positioned_to_drive_the_future_of_the_web.md

 It's great to see how far Remix has come since its launch but its future is even more exciting.
 The team behind Remix frequently emphasizes that it has great plans for the future of Remix.
 I believe that Remix is greatly positioned to drive the future of the web and I hope I was able to convey my enthusiasm in this blog post.

-Take care & Happy coding!
+Take care & happy coding!